sourcegraph/careers/job-descriptions/software-engineer-backend.md

 # Software Engineer - Backend

 We are looking for backend engineers who know how to design and build performance sensitive distributed systems.
-You will innovate key systems (e.g., code search, campaigns, syntax highlighting, auth, code host integrations) to make [Universal Code Search](https://about.sourcegraph.com/universal-code-search/) more powerful and scale to our customers with the largest codebases in the world.
+You will innovate key systems (e.g., code search, campaigns, syntax highlighting, auth, code host integrations) to make [Universal Code Search](https://about.sourcegraph.com/product) more powerful and scale to our customers with the largest codebases in the world.
+Read [our product roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#heading=h.fv5i7qi85bru) to see the challenges that we are working on today and in the near future.

 ## Qualifications